-After a certain point, Catholic criticisms of my decision to “date” another dude come down to, “Well, yes, you say that it’s not something directed towards marriage, and that you ascribe to Catholic views of sexuality.
+After a certain point, Catholic criticisms of my decision to “date” another dude come down to, “Well, yes, you say that it’s not something directed towards marriage, and that you subscribe to Catholic views of sexuality.
 But you shouldn’t do it, because it looks too much like dating between men and women.
-And its just… It’s just not.”
+And it’s just… It’s just not.”

 Along similar lines, some have criticized civil unions between persons of the same sex.
 They’ve argued that Christian values preclude same-sex couples from entering into civil unions, because these unions look too much like marriage and should thus be forbidden.

 In the end, this strikes me as the same perspective which brings about same-sex marriage in the first place.
 Continue reading “But if it smells like a marriage…”

 In my previous post I discussed how post-Enlightenment understandings of truth have led us to seek salvation in notional knowledge and to prize analytical-technical reasoning over the more comprehensive human experience disclosed in story telling.
 In her essay against “healthy homoerotic desire,” Dr. Lu presents “clear explanation[s]” as the “only” response to today’s confusions over human sexuality and criticizes the Spiritual Friendship project for its supposed lack of philosophical precision.
 I disagree.
 Story telling is a far more appropriate response to the present situation.
 Continue reading “Dr. Lu on Same Sex Attraction: Stories and Embrace”

 Casey Chalk’s recent review of La La Land can be summed up in his statement: “Pity that for all of its well-deserved accolades, the movie’s main characters choose wrong.”